mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Define what happens to money flows around the time of closing

-I didn't realize until late in the process that there's a lot of ambiguity around who's entitled to money flowing in and out of the business around the time of the closing.
+When we reached closing day, we realized the contract left a lot of ambiguity around who's entitled to money flowing in and out of the business around the time of the closing:

-The buyer and I were able to find amicable resolutions for everything after the fact, but I wish we had answered these questions more explicitly in the closing contract:

 - How do you split bills for services that straddle the closing (e.g., a monthly bill that's charged a week after closing)?
 - What happens to money in PayPal or Shopify that hasn't yet transferred to your bank?